 How to get involved

-If you have any questions or would like to find out more, please contact Andy Ashe on email@example.com or visit: www.intouniversity.org
+If you have any questions you can contact Andy Ashe on firstname.lastname@example.org or visit: www.intouniversity.org

 This is an external project Warwick Volunteers does not have any involvement with the management of these activities.